mkees/ENR5050Coursework/README.md

 # ENR5050Coursework

-Here I post the code for my homework for the course ENR5050 Data Management
+My code for homework assignments for the course ENR5050 Data Management, taught in Fall 2018.